elenaivan/qa-task/MobileREADME.md

 * we need to have Chrome browser installed on Android phone
 * chromedriver is already in the project
 * since the existing setup of the tests runs the tests locally, we need to modify the configuration and make them run against the Appium server
-* this way, we can extend the DesiredCapabilities with a new DesiredCapability for Chrome browser using Android as platform name
+* this way, we can extend the DesiredCapabilities with a new DesiredCapability for Chrome using Android as platform name

 Q2: How could we run these tests in a physical Android phone connected to your laptop?
 Does the laptop need any extra software/hardware to run them properly?